thethunderturner/filament/docs/01-introduction/02-installation.md

         Panel builder

         <span slot="description">
-            Most people choose this option, to build as panel (e.g., admin panel) for their app.
-The panel builder combines all the individual components together into a cohesive framework.
+            Most people choose this option to build a panel (e.g., admin panel) for their app.
+The panel builder combines all the individual components into a cohesive framework.
 You can create as many panels as you like within a Laravel installation, but you only need to install it once.
         </span>
     </RadioGroupOption>